Opera Roanoke, Since 1976

 Opera Roanoke’s Acclaimed Artists

 Tenor Gary Lehman made his Roanoke debut in Beethoven’s Fidelio fresh on the heels of his acclaimed Met debut in the daunting role of Tristan.
 A Met stalwart for over two decades, Allan Glassman debuted in Opera Roanoke’s gala concert honoring another international opera star, Jane Stuart Smith.
 Ms. Smith returned to her native Roanoke from Europe upon her retirement.
-She was fêted as the first American soprano to sing Puccini’s Turandot in Italy and is currently a consulting trustee.
+She was fêted as the first American soprano to sing Puccini’s Turandot in Italy.
 The great American soprano Evelyn Lear was the raison d’etre behind Opera Roanoke’s first Wagner concert in 2009, where she was the honoree of Wagner in the Valley.
 Elizabeth Futral has performed in the major opera houses around the world and is one of today’s leading lyric coloratura sopranos.
-She has appeared regularly in concert and recital in Roanoke and recently reprised a role she created at Lincoln Center for composer Ricky Ian Gordon.
+She has appeared regularly in concert and recital in Roanoke and reprised a role she created at Lincoln Center for composer Ricky Ian Gordon.
 Gordon was Opera Roanoke’s special guest at the East coast premiere of his new string orchestra version of Orpheus and Euridice.
-Newly appointed Co-Director of Opera Roanoke’s Young Apprentice Artist Program, soprano Amy Cofield Williamson, covered Renee Fleming’s role debut in La Traviata.
+Former Co-Director of Opera Roanoke’s Apprentice Artist Program, soprano Amy Cofield, covered Renee Fleming’s role debut in La Traviata.
 Opera Roanoke has also been privileged to welcome to its stage such favorites as William Burden, Kallen Esperian, Yunah Lee, Leah Partridge, Stephen Powell, Richard Troxell, Dinyar Vania, and Richard Zeller.

 Opera Roanoke’s artistic staff and guest artists have performed in the world’s most distinguished venues.
 A selected list of US companies includes the Metropolitan Opera, Lyric Opera of Chicago, Houston Grand Opera, San Francisco Opera, New York City Opera, and festivals such as Spoleto, Lincoln Center, Mostly Mozart, Glimmerglass, Central City, and Aspen.
 Our artists have also been featured in international venues, including Italy’s La Scala, Brussels’ La Monnaie, Deutsche Oper Berlin, Shakespeare’s Globe Theatre in London, and opera houses and concert halls across Europe, Central and South America, Taiwan, Korea, China, and Japan.